fullPage.js Best Alternatives

 • It supports horizontal scroll but not both vertical and horizontal on the same page.

-• Number of configurable options is much smaller than fullpage.js.
+• The number of configurable options is much smaller than that of fullpage.js.

 • No official plugins for WordPress.